 Case Scenarios Where A Good LOX Is Crucial

-The borrower needs to have had good credit prior to the initiation of the bankruptcy and/or foreclosure.
-Had to have been unemployed and/or underemployed prior to the initiation of bankruptcy and/or foreclosure which has resulted in a reduction in household income.
-The borrower had bad credit prior to the start of their financial hardship.
-They will not qualify because of their lack of knowing the importance of credit.
+The borrower needs to have had good credit before initiating bankruptcy and foreclosure.
+Had to have been unemployed and underemployed before the initiation of bankruptcy and foreclosure, resulting in a reduction in household income.
+The borrower had bad credit before the start of their financial hardship.
+They will not qualify because they do not know the importance of credit.

 The credit will plummet due to bankruptcy and foreclosure.
 The borrower needs to have re-established credit.
 The letter of explanation does not have to be a novel.
-It just needs to list facts and along with the letter of explanation.
+It just needs to list facts along with the letter of explanation.
 Attach any supporting documents such as the termination letter, past W-2s, and paycheck stubs.

 - Other solid reason